 Anti-social behaviour (ASB) is any unreasonable behaviour or action that interferes with a resident’s quiet enjoyment of their home or which adversely affects the quality of life of people within the local community.

 Section 1 of the Crime and Disorder Act 1998 defines ASB as “behaviour which causes or is likely to cause harassment, alarm or distress to one or more people who are not in the same household as the perpetrator”.
-This definition reinforces the idea that ASB is to some extent dependant on the tolerance and perception of the person affected.
+This definition reinforces the idea that ASB is to some extent dependent on the tolerance and perception of the person affected.

 ASB can encompass a wide range of activities, from those that cause minor nuisance or irritation to major incidents of harassment, threats or actual acts of violence.